-In response to the concerns over inflation risk, the U.S. Federal Reserve raised interest rates over the last two years.
+The macroeconomic outlook has been complex and evolving.
 It is currently unclear how the commercial real estate industry will ultimately be impacted by the current economic conditions.
-Rising interest rates or a period of elevated interest rates may reduce demand for all types of real estate.
+A sustained period of elevated interest rates may reduce demand for all types of real estate.
 If the demand for office space or other real estate decreases significantly, there could be a downturn in the commercial real estate market that may materially adversely affect many of our customers.
 A depressed commercial real estate market would have a negative impact on our core customer base, which could impact our customers' ability to subscribe and pay for our services and reduce demand for our services.
-Reduced demand and increased cancellations could cause our revenues or our revenue growth rates to decline and reduce our profitability.
+Reduced demand and increased cancellations could cause our revenue growth rates to decline and reduce our profitability.